GoodDay00/tictactoe_multilplayer/README.md

 # tictactoe_multilplayer
-Some old project that I worked at school.
-It needs a database to work and im too lazy.
+Old project from school that needs an SQL server to work